fahmimramdan6/TranslaSign/README.md

 # TranslaSign
 This repository documents the process and components of the TranslaSign Application for Hand Sign Language Translation based on Hand Sign Detection.

+## Documentation Structure
+### 1. Model Documentation
+#### Objective
+Building a model for hand sign detection based on image recognition.

+#### Steps Taken

+1. *Data Collection:*
+   - Sourced relevant datasets for model training.
+   - Public datasets such as American Sign Language (ASL) datasets.

+2. *Model Training:*
+   - Data Splitting: Dividing the data into training, validation, and test sets.
+   - Model Architecture Selection: Choosing and implementing the appropriate model architecture, such as CNN for feature extraction.
+We also do transfer learning method from mobilenet model that   seems fit with our classification scenarios.
+   - Training and Evaluation: Training the model using the training data and evaluating its performance with the validation and test data.
+Also we do some local testing using webcam to provide more accuracy especially in real life applications.

+3. *Model Creation:*
+   - Saved the trained model as .h5 file.
+   - Convert model from hdf-5 format into deployment fit format such as .tflite and json.

+4. *Model Utilization:*
+   - Fine-tuned normalization techniques for image preprocessing.

+### 2. API Documentation
+### 3. Mobile Documentation

 ## Team Member
 All Team Member that contributed for the success of this project from discussing idea until part integration <br>
 Team ID: C241-PS507 <br>